Chris-Eckersley/incremental_interquartile_mean/notes.md

 Since the original code doesn't return anything, I made the assumption that the function's only output is stdout which might be getting piped to another program.

-Secondly, and before any refactoring was commited, I added a linter to keep things clean.
+Secondly, and before any refactoring was committed, I added a linter to keep things clean.

 ## Part 2
-I first want to get a baseline established and added to a test case.
-Mostly for documenting the results.
+For step 1, I first want to get a baseline established and added to a test case, mostly for documenting the results and running the script with a smaller data set.

 The systems time command returned: (Includes module and file loading)
 ```commandline